Pemphigus in dogs is a fairly rare autoimmune disease.

 Treatment Options

-There aren’t any cures for the chronic type of this condition and that is mostly how it presents.
-You can manage the symptoms as best you can with ongoing medications and therapies but your dog is likely to suffer their whole lives, unfortunately.
+There aren’t any cures for this condition’s chronic type, mainly how it presents itself.
+You can manage the symptoms as best you can with ongoing medications and therapies, but unfortunately, your dog will likely suffer their whole life.

 Your veterinary surgeon…

-Will want to verify diagnosis via a skin biopsy.
-Once done and the variant has been identified specific treatment can begin.
-Usually using immune-suppressing drugs for long periods of time.
+I will want to verify the diagnosis via a skin biopsy.
+Once done and the variant has been identified, specific treatment can begin.
+They are usually using immune-suppressing drugs for long periods.
 Topical creams and steroidal medications might also be employed to your dog’s benefit.
-However, since each variation responds differently to each medication or treatment; no official method of treating this condition exists.
-At most your vet will want to tackle the itching and protect the lesions from further infection.
-Even then, in chronic conditions this will do little against future recurrence.
+However, since each variation responds differently to each medication or treatment, no official method of treating this condition exists.
+At most, your vet will want to tackle the itching and protect the lesions from further infection.
+Even then, this will do little against the future recurrence of chronic diseases.

 Because…